2017 Pac-12 Football Preview: North Division

 Ryan Mayer

 College football season is almost here.
 As you prepare to root for your favorite team on Saturday, we’ll bring you previews of each conference, separating the teams into a couple categories: contenders, bowl teams, and rebuilding.
 The tiers are fairly self-explanatory.
 Contenders means these teams will push for the division/conference title.
-Bowl teams are expected to be in the conversation for a bowl bid.
-Rebuilding teams are in the process of attempting to get into contention/the push for a bow bid.
+Bowl bidders are expected to be in the conversation for a bowl bid.
+Rebuilding teams are in the process of attempting to get into contention.
 At the end, we’ll give you our thoughts on the team’s wins based on Bovada’s Win Totals for the season.

 The Pac-12 North has given us both of the conference’s participants in the College Football Playoff since its inception in 2014.
 Oregon, led by Marcus Mariota made the championship game in the first year of the playoff and Washington, led by Jake Browning made the playoff before falling in the semifinal to Alabama last year.
 This season, Washington will be back once more alongside a Stanford team that looks for revenge on the Huskies following last year’s pasting in Seattle.